B1ggDave/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 # Common Rendering and JS

-Now we are ready to update our Kotlin/JS code to provide `actual` declarations for all the `expect` declarations from the `commonMain`.
+We are now ready to update our Kotlin/JS code and provide `actual` declarations for all the `expect` declarations from the `commonMain`.
 We will be using the [HTML Canvas](https://www.w3schools.com/html/html5_canvas.asp) on the client-side to render the images.